 Management fees for the Company's hedge funds typically range from 1.5% to 2.5% annually of assets under management in these funds.
-For the Company's credit funds and real estate funds, management fees typically range from 0.75% to 1.5% annually based on the amount of capital committed to these platforms by its fund investors.
+For the Company's credit funds and real estate funds, management fees typically range from 0.75% to 1.5% annually based on either the net asset value of these funds or on the amount of capital committed to these platforms by its fund investors.
+Management fees for the Company's CLOs are generally 0.50% based on the par value of the collateral and cash held in the CLOs.

 Management fees are recognized over the period during which the related services are performed.
-Management fees are generally calculated and paid to the Company on a quarterly basis at the beginning of the quarter, based on the amount of assets under management at the beginning of the quarter.
+Management fees are generally calculated and paid to the Company on a quarterly basis in advance, based on the amount of assets under management at the beginning of the quarter.
 Management fees are prorated for capital inflows and redemptions during the quarter.
 Accordingly, changes in the Company's management fee revenues from quarter to quarter are driven by changes in the quarterly opening balances of assets under management, the relative magnitude and timing of inflows and redemptions during the respective quarter, as well as the impact of differing management fee rates charged on those inflows and redemptions.